dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

+(more about how we blind our own SIGINT via social media algorithms)

 - how do they do it?
   - algorithms/etc (i already have this lined up)
     - overview, not too many specifics